 Diverse Screens films have previously been showcased at Made in the West Film Festival, Joy House Film Festival, World Film Fair in New York, Zlatna International Ethnographic Film Festival, Real Film Festival Newcastle, Wollongong Film Festival, Lift-Off Film Fest and the Urban Screens network.

-Lena Nahlous Executive Director, Diversity Arts Australia
+Lena Nahlous CEO/Executive Producer, Diversity Arts Australia

 Lena became Executive Director of Diversity Arts Australia in 2016.
 She has over 20 years’ experience in arts, cultural and media organisations, and has managed screen and digital media–based initiatives that have engaged thousands of people, particularly women, refugees, migrants and young people.

 Lena was formerly the Executive Director of Information and Cultural Exchange (ICE) in Western Sydney for over 10 years.
 Under Lena’s leadership ICE grew tenfold financially and in terms of projects and scope.
 Lena established Artfiles, an employment and engagement program for artists, the Switch Digital Arts Centre and co-founded the Arab Film Festival.
 Other roles include Manager of Auburn Community Development Network and Social History and Exhibitions Curator at Fairfield City Museum and Gallery.